Director of Open Source Projects at Eclipse Foundation, Canada

 Andre has been working on R&D projects in various IoT environments, especially the Smart Home for the Orange labs since 2003.
 He is presently in charge of a team and projects developing platforms open to large ecosystems of partners.
 He authored international publications, patents, contributions to eclipse OM2M and SmartHome, and actions in standardization organizations: OSGi alliance, UPnP Forum, Broadband Forum, Home Gateway initiative, ISO/IEC.
 He holds a PhD from Grenoble University in 2006, an MSc from Telecom Paris and an engineering degree from the Ecole Polytechnique, Paris, France.

 Simon works as a freelance software architect and builds distributed systems in Java/OSGi.

 On a never-ending quest to build robust and efficient software, he is interested in high performance and likes to mix ideas from functional programming, model-driven design and component-based architecture.

 Matthew Gerring is a software development manager working in the scientific software space for the last twenty years.
 For ten years he worked at EASA software which builds apps around engineering, science and financial models.
 After that he had a career of another ten years working at synchrotrons in the UK and France.
 Today he works for Halliburton a US oil and gas company based in Houston.
 These days his focus is creating scalable microservices for scientific and engineering codes.
 Matthew has worked with the Eclipse Science Working Group since its inception.

-Ivar Grimstad is a Java Champion, Oracle Groundbreaker Ambassador and JUG Leader working as Principal Consultant for Cybercom Group in Sweden.
+Ivar Grimstad is the Jakarta EE Developer Advocate at Eclipse Foundation.
+He is a Java Champion, and JUG Leader based in Sweden.

 Technical Expert (Eclipse & Modeling) at CS Systèmes d'Information, France